 - Ride with someone who knows the course, if possible.

 - Get familiar with the course and expected weather months before the ride.

-- Get off the saddle every so often
+- Get off the saddle every so often during the ride.

 - Catch a draft to save energy!